GenTechGp/SVscanner/README.md

 ## Overview

-A workflow for annotating tandem repeats and mobile elements identified by Tandem Repeat Finder (TRF) and RepeatMasker (RM) within SVs.
-The workflow takes SV information (VCF) and reference genome (FASTA) as inputs.
+A workflow for annotating tandem repeats and mobile elements identified by Tandem Repeat Finder ([TRF](https://github.com/Benson-Genomics-Lab/TRF)) and RepeatMasker ([RM](https://github.com/Dfam-consortium/RepeatMasker)) within SVs.
+The workflow takes SV information (VCF) and reference genome as inputs.
 First, flanking sequences around the SV are extracted.
 Then extracted sequences are annotated using TRF and RM.
 The workflow has three main outputs.

 1. SV VCF file with repeat information annotated.
 2. Diagrams with Repeat/SV annotations ([details](docs/Repeat-SV_diagram.md)).